Mohamed-Abdelwahed/Networking_Start/ccna/DHCP_Spoofing_Snooping/README.md

-# DHCP SNOOFING AND SNOOPING
+# DHCP SPOOFING AND SNOOPING

 ### DHCP SNOOFING is Attack the hacker make his device DHCP server using any tools , and make deafult gateway his own ip address